Maxi Cosi EURO Carseat Review

 Maxi Cosi ISOGO (ISOFIX)

-Do not buy the maxi cosi euro just for the isofix; you will be sadly disappointed with the performance and the difficulty installing using isofix.
+Do not buy the Maxi Cosi Euro carseat just for the ISOFIX; you will be disappointed with the performance and the difficulty of installation using this system.
+Many users report challenges with the Maxi Cosi Euro carseat’s setup.

 Due to the fact that you need to tension the isofix connectors toward the centre of the seat, a solid green indication can be difficult to achieve.

-Turning your Maxi Cosi Euro Forward facing to use the ISOFIX connectors is just as futile, despite the fact you can now pull the tightening strap directly inline, you may still not get a secure fit due to the design of your car-seat.
-Of particular concern are BMW and Mercedes which usually have wide wings on the side of the back seat.
+Turning your Maxi Cosi Euro carseat forward-facing to use the ISOFIX connectors can be futile.
+Despite the fact you can now pull the tightening strap directly inline, securing a fit can still prove challenging due to the design of your carseat.
+Some vehicles, like BMW and Mercedes, complicate matters further.

 When you opt for seat belt installation, forward facing you need to remove the isofix connectors from their pocket before you can thread the seat belt through the approved seat-belt path.